python/typeshed/README.rst

   rather be fixed in ``re`` directly, with the types just imported in ``typing``.
 If so, are there any other potentially useful types we'd like?
-See https://github.com/ambv/typehinting/issues/23 **Proposed resolution: keep these two in typing.py for convenience.**
+See https://github.com/ambv/typehinting/issues/23 **Proposed resolution:** Keep these two in typing.py for convenience.

 * I (Łukasz) left out ``overload`` because I don't understand its purpose.
 If we need generic dispatch, we should add it to ``functools``.
   Perhaps ``overload`` should only be allowed in stub modules?
   See https://github.com/ambv/typehinting/issues/14
-  **Proposed resolution: support the syntax but only in stub files.**
+  **Proposed resolution:** support the syntax but only in stub files.

 * I (Łukasz) left out specifying protocols as they are an ABC implementation detail from the perspective of this PEP.
 However, they should be